wurde/cast/README.md

 There is a vision that guides development.
 Learn more in [VISION.md](VISION.md).

+## Roadmap

+For details on planned features and progress refer to our [Trello Board](https://trello.com/b/M8OvJPMb).

 ## License

 Scripts is released under the [MIT License](http://www.opensource.org/licenses/MIT).